piotrbo/test-blog/_posts/2023-11-21-Java-21-language.md

 See: [Java 21 docs for Virtual Threads](https://docs.oracle.com/en/java/javase/21/core/virtual-threads.html)

 #### Hint (form experiennce):
 If your application under test has  Out Of Memory issues caused by growing number of threads.
-Ask for run it on Java 21 even if it is compiled compiled  with Java 11.
-Thanks to backward compatibility it is possible and you may see performance improvment even dought you don't you don't use the newest features explicite.
+Ask for run it on Java 21 even if it is compiled  with Java 11.
+Thanks to backward compatibility it is possible and you may see performance improvement even though the newest features are not used in code explicite.
+(I guess it is a matter of some bugs fixed or JVM redesign).